 What does non-trucking liability insurance cover?

 Non-trucking liability insurance covers expenses associated with injuries to other individuals or damage to property belonging to someone else while driving your truck for personal reasons.
-The insurance provided by your motor carrier will not cover you in this situation.
+Below are the main coverage:

 What does non-trucking liability insurance not cover?